Homeowners often ask how to get rid of garbage disposal odor.

 Another option: Use a half cup of small ice cubes, preferably made of a pleasant-smelling natural liquid with mildly acidic properties like lemon juice or vinegar, and a half cup of coarse sea salt and run cold tap water and the disposal for a few minutes.

-Of course, natural solutions might not handle the problem, especially if there is a lot of build-up because you haven’t cleaned the disposal in a while.
+Of course, natural solutions might not handle the problem, especially if there is a lot of build-ups because you haven’t cleaned the disposal in a while.
 Sometimes the only solution to this problem is a cleaning foam designed specifically for disposals and pipes and isn’t made of harsh chemicals that can damage seals.
 To use this solution, remove your garbage disposal’s rubber splash guard and then follow the product instructions.

 Rethink How You Use the Disposal

-People often incorrectly push or scrape cuttings, food scraps, meal waste and expired leftovers into a disposal, turn on the system and then run hot water down the drain.
+People often incorrectly push or scrape cuttings, food scraps, meal waste and expired leftovers into the disposal, turn on the system and then run hot water down the drain.
 For starters, you should never put large pieces of food into the disposal.
 It works best when you cut them up into smaller ones it can manage.
 You should also never run the disposal dry since cold water helps the blades more smoothly slide through food waste.
 It’s better to use cold water because hot water promotes food expansion that leaves behind pieces of food and microorganism growth.

 Additionally, only certain types of foods should be run through a garbage disposal.
 Many foods become stuck and smell as they rot and microorganisms that feed on the waste often release smelly gases.